Cardiac stress test

+A "normal" stress test does not offer any substantial reassurance that a future unstable coronary plaque will not rupture and block an artery, inducing a heart attack.
+As with all medical diagnostic procedures, data is only from a moment in time.
+A primary reason stress testing is not perceived as a robust method of CAD detection — is that stress testing generally only detects arteries that are severely narrowed (~70% or more).

-Stress echocardiography
+Stress testing and echocardiography

 A stress test may be accompanied by echocardiography.
 The echocardiography is performed both before and after the exercise so that structural differences can be compared.

 A resting echocardiogram is obtained prior to stress.
-The images obtained are similar to the ones obtained during a full surface echocardiogram, commonly referred to as transthoracic echocardiogram.
-The patient is subjected to stress in the form of exercise or chemically (usually dobutamine).
+The ultrasound images obtained are similar to the ones obtained during a full surface echocardiogram, commonly referred to as transthoracic echocardiogram.
+The patient is subjected to stress in the form of exercise or chemically (often dobutamine).
 After the target heart rate is achieved, 'stress' echocardiogram images are obtained.
 The two echocardiogram images are then compared to assess for any abnormalities in wall motion of the heart.
 This is used to detect obstructive coronary artery disease.